 At Promedica24, we view our live-in home care services as an important way of keeping vulnerable people in at-risk groups safe.
 The most at-risk individuals are believed to be:

-Most of the people we support fit into one or more of these groups and are now being advised to self-isolate by following the UK government’s social distancing advice.
+Most of the people we support fit into one or more of these groups and have been advised to self-isolate by following the UK government’s social distancing advice.
 Doing this in the person’s own home, rather than going into a care home, is likely to be considerably safer.

 Our home care is enabling our clients to self-isolate with a trained live-in care worker to support all of their health and care needs, alongside other important aspects of remaining healthy and happy like good nutrition and hydration, maintaining consistent medication regimes and getting restful sleep.